rmjarvis/TreeCorr/README.md

         python setup.py install --prefix=/your/home/directory

    This will install the executable `corr2` at

         /your/home/directory/bin/corr2

    It will also install the Python module called treecorr which you can use from within Python.

+5. (optional) If you want to run the unit tests, you can do the following:

+        cd tests
+        nosetests

+   They aren't super fast, since I use around 1 million galaxies for many of the tests.
+The whole thing should take around 5-10 minutes.

 Two-point Correlations